sahibhawk/SHDataManager/README.md

 ### Swift Package Manager (SPM)
 The  [Swift Package Manager](https://swift.org/package-manager/)  is a tool for automating the distribution of Swift code and is integrated into the  `swift`  compiler.

+if using in Application

 -   File > Swift Packages > Add Package Dependency
 -   Add  `https://github.com/sahibhussain/SHDataManager.git`
 -   Select "Up to Next Major" with "1.1.0"

 if Using in Package

-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the  `dependencies`  value of your  `Package.swift`  or the Package list in Xcode.
+Once you have your Swift package set up, adding SHDataManager as a dependency is as easy as adding it to the  `dependencies`  value of your  `Package.swift`  or the Package list in Xcode.

 ```
 dependencies: [